 About Lewis Jones

 After leaving Cambridge he immediately began writing radio drama and short stories for the BBC.
-He then spent 10 years in Singapore as a script writer and producer for national radio, and is now an honorary member of Singapore’s IBM Ring 115 – the Great Wong Ring.
+He then spent 10 years in Singapore as a presenter, producer and news reader for national radio, and is now an honorary member of Singapore’s IBM Ring 115 – the Great Wong Ring.
 He was eventually thrown out of Singapore for interviewing someone disapproved of by the first Prime Minister, Lee Kwan Yew.

-Lewis's Pattern Principle formed part of the effect that Rick Lax used to fool Penn and Teller - Lax’s Binary Code is available to purchase here.
-An updated version of the Pattern Principle appears as "Tell" in “The Magic Gourmet”:
+** Lewis's Pattern Principle formed part of the effect that Rick Lax used to fool Penn and Teller - Lax’s Binary Code is available to purchase here.
+An updated version of the Pattern Principle appears as "Tell" in Lewis's“The Magic Gourmet”.

 Webmaster: Click here to contact me.